Tensor Neural Network and Its Numerical Integration: Tensor neural network

 In this section, we introduce the TNN and its approximation property.
 Without loss of generality, we first design the general TNN architecture with $K$-dimensional output to accommodate more general computational aims.
 Then we consider the $1$-dimensional output TNN architecture which is our primary focus in this paper.
 Of course, it is easy to know that the $K$-dimensional output TNN can also be built with $K$ $1$-dimensional output TNN.
 The approximation property for the $1$-dimensional TNN, which will be given in this section, can be directly extended to $K$-dimensional output TNN.

-\revise{The architecture of TNN is similar to MIONet, just by setting the Banach spaces to Euclidean spaces, more details about MIONet can be found in \cite{JinMengLu}.
+The architecture of TNN is similar to MIONet, just by setting the Banach spaces to Euclidean spaces, more details about MIONet can be found in \cite{JinMengLu}.
 MIONet mainly discusses the approximation of multiple-input continuous operators by low-rank neural network structures and investigates the function approximation under $C$-norm.
 The inputs of MIONet are the vectors that denote the coefficients of projections of functions in infinite-dimensional Banach spaces onto the concerned finite-dimensional subspace.
-While TNN considers solving high-dimensional PDEs and pays more attention to the high-dimensional integration and the approximation to functions in Sobolev space by low-rank neural network structures in $H^m$-norm.
-Different from MIONet, the inputs of TNN is a series of integration points in one-dimensional Euclidean space.} These points can guarantee high precision and high efficiency in calculating the numerical integrations in the loss function derived from the variational principle.
-The most important contribution of this paper is to consider the numerical integrations of TNN for solving high-dimensional PDEs with TNN.
+While TNN considers solving high-dimensional PDEs and pays more attention to the high-dimensional integration and the approximation to functions in Sobolev space by low-rank neural network structures in $H^m$-norm. \revise{Different from MIONet, the inputs of TNN are coordinates in the high-dimensional Euclidean space.
+The tensor product structure of TNN can lead to high precision and high efficiency in calculating the numerical integrations in the loss function derived from the variational principle.
+The most important contribution of this paper is to reveal that we can do the highly accurate and efficient numerical integrations of TNN for solving high-dimensional PDEs with TNN.
+Furthermore, this paper also shows that the Monte-Carlo or stochastic sampling process is not necessary for machine learning}.
 More specifically, we first construct $d$ subnetworks, where each subnetwork is a continuous mapping from a bounded closed set $\Omega_i\subset\mathbb R$ to $\mathbb R^p$.
 The $i$-th subnetwork can be expressed as:

 where $x_i$ denotes the 1-dimensional input, $\theta_i$ denotes the parameters of the $i$-th subnetwork, typically the weights and biases.
 The number of layers and neurons in each layer, the selections of activation functions and other hyperparameters can be different in different subnetworks.
 In this paper, we simply use FNN architectures for each subnetwork.
 It is worth mentioning that, in additon to FNN, other reasonable architecture can be used as long as it can approximate any mapping from $\Omega_i\subset\mathbb R$ to $\mathbb R^p$ in some sense.
 The only thing to be guaranteed is that the output dimensions of these subnetworks should be equal.
 After building each subnetwork, we combine the output layers of each subnetwork to obtain TNN architecture by the following mapping from $\R^d$ to $\R^K$